Memorial site for WILLY AASTRUP at afdøde.dk

 The Ethical Implications of Experiencing Transcendence

 When we read a poem and find it beautiful, we have an aesthetic experience that is not controlled by us but occurs to us.
-The experience of beauty is the epitome of such experience and historically often described as an experience of transcendence.
+The experience of beauty is the epitome of such experience and is historically often described as an experience of transcendence.
 Both aesthetic and religious experiences are experiences of transcendence; they are similar but also different.
 Modern and postmodern art, literature, philosophy, and theology testify to the fact that we have experiences of transcendence that are not experiences of something transcendent (a static essence).
 The transcendent may be not only near (rather than distant) but also substituted by immanent transcendence regarded as an opening up of mind and world which neither implies that we leave the immanent nor that we obtain any knowledge of anything transcendent.
 Experiencing transcendence may be the event that we simply sense a surplus: we experience more than what the understanding can understand.
 Could such experience of transcendence be the limit experience that enables moral conduct and which should not be ignored by ethics?
 What could this imply for current discussions in, for instance, politics, environment studies, medicine, and religion?
-Dorthe Jørgensen’s research in this field is related to her book Poetic Inclinations mentioned below and her engagement in the think tank “Eksistensen.”
+Dorthe Jørgensen’s research in this field is related to her book Poetic Inclinations mentioned above.

 Find slides from a lecture on “Creativity and Aesthetic Thinking” that applies aesthetics ethically here.